The science of sleep and how to get better rest, as explained by a neuroscientist

-When you’re not sleeping well, a drink to help you drift off at bedtime is tempting.
-But while alcohol may help healthy people get to sleep and sleep deeply for a while, it diminishes your body’s ability to respond to light cues and suppresses melatonin, a key facilitator of sleep.
+When you’re not sleeping well, a drink to help you get to sleep at bedtime is tempting.
+But while alcohol may help healthy people doze off and sleep deeply for a while, it diminishes your body’s ability to respond to light cues and suppresses melatonin, a key facilitator of sleep.

-Alcohol too close to bedtime may also have you waking up more throughout the night to use the facilities, too.
+Alcohol too close to bedtime could have you waking up more throughout the night to use the facilities, too.

 Do you have trouble sleeping?
 Have you tried any of the above techniques?
 Share your experience with us at firstname.lastname@example.org.